egrath/Mathomir/Readme.md

 # Math-o-mir

-This is a (detached) fork of the original Math-o-mir developed by Danijel Gorpuc, whose code can be found at:
+This is a (detached) fork of the original Math-o-mir developed by Danijel Gorupec, whose code can be found at:

 https://github.com/mathomir/Mathomir_GIT